MPIBGC-TEE/CompartmentalSystems/notebooks/PNAS/README.md

 # Transit-time and age distributions for nonlinear and time-dependent compartmental systems

-(H. Metzler, M. Müller, C. A. Sierra)
+H. Metzler, M. Müller, C. A. Sierra
+Max Planck Institute for Biogeochemistry, 07745 Jena, Germany

 This folder is a subfolder of the Python package CompartmentalSystems.
-It contains a jupiter notebook which reproduces the numerical example from the paper and extends on it.
+It contains a Jupyter notebook to reproduce the numerical example from the paper and extends on it.

 ## Files